Currency: Issue 50 (September 2020)

-In this issue all 11 divisions have been updated to reflect changes in procedural rules and practice directions and to deal with the current law and court decisions.
-Of significance are the following:
+In this issue nine divisions have been updated to reflect changes in procedural rules and practice directions and to deal with the current law and court decisions.
+It includes in particular the following:

 |Her Honour Nasreen Pearce BA, LLB||General editor|